Stop paying placement fees in 2026

 Speed gets faster, not slower.
 Recruiters batch — they screen 6 candidates a day and you wait for the next day's shortlist.
 AI screening runs continuously — first applicants are screened within 24 hours.

 Quality is comparable when both are run well.
 AI shortlists score 4.2/5 vs human-recruiter shortlists at 4.4/5 in hiring manager ratings.
 Within noise.
+The HBR primer on AI hiring flags structured-interview + rubric-anchored scoring as the equalizer.

 The trade-offs